cubeta-io/cubeta-starter/readme.md

 each repository class will be bind in the service provider by default (if it was created by the package)

-if you opened the created repository class you'll notice that it extends another class named <h4 id="base-repository">
+if you opened the created repository class you'll notice that it extends another class named <h4 id="baserepository">
 BaseRepository</h4> this class contain the following methods :

 - `all(array $relations = [])` : <br>